n-jcbz/NA2FLAC/README.md

 ## Credits
 - FFmpeg and FFprobe by the FFmpeg developers
 - VGMStream by the VGMStream team
+- Compiled using BatToExe Portable by Makazzz (MIT License) — [https://github.com/Makazzz/BatToExePortable](https://github.com/Makazzz/BatToExePortable)
 - NA2FLAC by n.jcbz